RTS What you need to know

 Do I have RTS?

 There are a few ways to check whether you have an RTS meter or not.
 If you can access your electricity meter, then it might have the words “Radio Teleswitching Service” on it.
-It will also show two different meter readings – one for daytime, one for night-time.
+It should also show two different meter readings – one for daytime, one for night-time.

 If you can’t access your meter, then you can have a look at your bill to see whether you are charged two different rates for day and night.
 Or check your tariff type, to see whether it is Economy 7 or Economy 10.